jimmurtha/policies/src/main/md/01-introduction.md

 The following process is used to request audit reports:

-1. Email is sent to compliance-reports@archwayha.com.
-In the email, please specify the type of report being requested and any required timelines for the report.
+1. Email is sent to compliance@archwayha.com.
+In the email, please specify "Compliance Reports" in the Subject and the type of report being requested and any required timelines for the report in the body.
-2. Archway staff will log an Issue with the details of the request into the Archway Compliance Review Activities list within the Compliance board on Trello.
-Trello is used is used to track requests status and outcomes.
+2. Archway staff will log an Issue with the details of the request into the Archway Compliance Review Activities Project.
+3. Trello and/or JIRA is used is used to track requests status and outcomes.
 3. Archway will confirm if a current NDA is in place with the party requesting the audit report.
 If there is no NDA in place, Archway will send one for execution.
-4. Once it has been confirmed that an NDA is executed, Archway staff will label the Trello Card as "Under Review".
+4. Once it has been confirmed that an NDA is executed, Archway staff will label the Issue as "Under Review".
-5. The Archway Security and Privacy Officer must Approve or Reject the Card.
-If the Card is rejected, Archway will notify the requesting party that we cannot share the requested report.
+5. The Archway Security and Privacy Officer must Approve or Reject the Issue.
+If the Issue is rejected, Archway will notify the requesting party that we cannot share the requested report.
-4. If the Issue has been Approved, Archway will send the customer the requested audit report and complete the Trello Card for the request.
+4. If the Issue has been Approved, Archway will send the customer the requested audit report and complete the Issue for the request.

 ## 1.6 Version Control